jdasfd/scRNA-seq/README.md

 # scRNA-seq

-Recording some analysis pipelines of scRNA-seq results
+Recording some analysis pipelines of scRNA-seq results.